 The owner of the McDonald's site is Albert Okura, who not only owns the Juan Pollo restaurant chain but also the owner of the classic Route 66 town site of Amboy.
 Mr. Okura is an avid Route 66 enthusiast and supporter.
 Thanks to him, we can all enjoy this piece of American history that blends in with another part of American history - Route 66.

-As of May 2016, the museum is open daily from 10-5, but call ahead of time if you are planning your visit in case the operating hours have changed.
+The museum is open daily from 10-5, but call ahead of time if you are planning your visit in case the operating hours have changed.
 The phone number is 909-885-6324.

 The nearest route segment of Route 66 is Mt.
 Vernon Ave.
 From this street (which is Route 66), turn east onto Base Line Road.
 Continue east for 1.1 miles, crossing over the freeway (I-215).
 At 1.1 miles, turn left (north) on "E" Street.
 The McDonald's site will be on your left in 0.3 miles.

 The address is 1398 North E Street at West 14th Street in San Bernardino.